Brian P. Stack: Early career

 Stack began volunteering on campaigns for William Musto as a young boy, and was present at age 16 at Musto's sentencing for racketeering and fraud.
 Musto's conviction shocked many in the community that believed he was wrongly accused. and Stack and his family corresponded with Musto while the latter served time in federal prison.
-Stack would later honor Musto by naming the William V. Musto Cultural Center on 15th Street after his former mentor.
+Stack would later honor Musto by naming the William V. Musto Cultural Center after his former mentor.
 Stack also continued his involvement in politics through his criticism of the administration of Mayor Arthur Wichert.

 Stack served as an aide in the 33rd Legislative District office from 1983 to 1984 and from 1986 to 1988.
 He also became a tenant advocate in 1985.
 In Union City, he served as an administrative assistant to the Commissioner of Parks and Public Property from 1986 to 1990, and as Deputy Director of Public Affairs from 1995 to 1996.

 In 1996 Stack and his wife, Katia, established the Brian P. Stack Civic Association, through which they aided residents with issues such as housing, employment and immigration.